Christopher-Mee/timelapse/README.md

      * Under 'User Variables', double click path.
      * Select browse, go to your choosen location, then select the ffmpeg folder, then the bin folder.
      * Select ok on each window until all are closed.
-     * Open cmd and type FFmpeg to test.
+     * Open cmd and type 'FFmpeg' to test.